Security & permissions

 Treat connection codes and bearer tokens like SSH private keys.
 Never paste them in public channels.

-Remote Pane authenticates every connection with a bearer token embedded in the pane-remote://... connection code.
-The token is generated on the host during setup and grants full session control to the holder.
+Remote Pane authenticates every connection with a bearer token embedded in the pane-remote://... code.
+The token is generated on the host during setup and gives full session control to whoever holds it.

-Transport encryption: Tailscale wraps the connection in WireGuard encryption (ChaCha20-Poly1305).
+Encryption: Tailscale wraps the connection in WireGuard encryption.
 No ports are opened on the host.
-When Tailscale is unavailable, the SSH tunnel fallback provides AES-256 transport encryption with the daemon bound to loopback only.
+When Tailscale isn’t available, the SSH tunnel fallback provides AES-256 encryption with the daemon bound to loopback only.

-Token rotation: Rotate tokens with pane --remote-setup on the host.
+Rotating tokens: Run pane --remote-setup on the host to rotate.
 Revoking a client in Settings > Remote Pane invalidates that client’s token immediately.

-Device visibility: The host sees every connected client by device label.
-Disconnect or revoke any client from Settings > Remote Pane on the host machine.
+Connected devices: The host shows every connected client by device label.
+You can disconnect or revoke any client from Settings > Remote Pane.

 Data isolation: Each data mode (Current Pane Data vs Isolated Daemon Data) uses separate databases and worktree directories.
-Sessions do not cross mode boundaries.
+Sessions don’t cross mode boundaries.

 Reporting a vulnerability

 Email hi@runpane.com with subject line [SECURITY].
-We aim to acknowledge within 48 hours and reach a public disclosure decision within 14 days.
+We’ll acknowledge within 48 hours and reach a disclosure decision within 14 days.